Wavesonics/ComposeTextEditorLibrary/README.md

+_This is an exploratory project and is not ready for use._

 # Compose Text Editor

 I've been trying to implement a spell checking text field in Compose, and keep running up against